Dada: Netherlands

 Van Doesburg wrote Dada poetry himself in De Stijl, although under a pseudonym, I.K.
 Bonset, which was only revealed after his death in 1931.
 'Together' with I.K.
 Bonset, he also published a short-lived Dutch Dada magazine called Mécano (1922–23).
 Another Dutchman identified by K. Schippers in his study of the movement in the Netherlands was the Groningen typographer H. N. Werkman, who was in touch with van Doesburg and Schwitters while editing his own magazine, The Next Call (1923–6).
 Two more artists mentioned by Schippers were German-born and eventually settled in the Netherlands.
 These were Otto van Rees, who had taken part in the liminal exhibitions at the Café Voltaire in Zürich, and Paul Citroen.
+The campaign developed from an earlier plan for an international Dada congress in The Hague.
+Van Doesburg had already organised Dada performances in Weimar, Jena and Hanover from 25 to 29 September 1922; the subsequent Dutch campaign extended the format through a series of performances combining lectures, abstract poetry, modern music and mechanical or visual performance.
+The final Dada evening of the Dutch tour took place in Drachten on 13 April 1923.

 Georgia

 Though Dada itself was unknown in Georgia until at least 1920, from 1917 until 1921, a group of poets called themselves Le Degré 41", or "Le Degré Quarante et Un" (English, "The 41st Degree") (referring both to the latitude of Tbilisi, Georgia and to the Celsius temperature of a high fever [equal to 105.8 Fahrenheit]) organized along Dadaist lines.
 The most important figure in this group was Iliazd (Ilia Zdanevich), whose radical typographical designs visually echo the publications of the Dadaists.

 After his flight to Paris in 1921, he collaborated with Dadaists on publications and events.
 For example, when Tristan Tzara was banned from holding seminars in Théâtre Michel in 1923, Iliazd booked the venue on his behalf for the performance, "The Bearded Heart Soirée", and designed the flyer.